Guantai001/Week-1-Code-Challenge/README.md

 ### Challenge 3
 ####  Net Salary Calculator (Toy Problem)
     The program is used to calculate your Net Salary.Once the net salary in input it calculates and shows you the Gross Salary Payee NSSF Deductions and Total deductions.
     Its just a JavaScript program file.

+### Technologies Used
+     -> HTML
+       -> CSS
+         -> JavaScript
+             -> VisualStudio Code